-Post traumatic stress disorder (PTSD) is a condition that about 7 to 8 percent of people will experience at some point in their lives.
+Post-traumatic stress disorder (PTSD) is a condition that some people will experience at some point in their life.
 Unfortunately, PTSD and substance abuse often occur at the same time.
-Around 50 to 66 percent of people who have PTSD also struggle with addiction.
 If someone struggles with these problems, there are treatments available for mental illnesses and addictions.

 How PTSD and Substance Abuse Work